Tami Bond: Career and scholarship

 According to the MacArthur Foundation, Bond's laboratory and field research into quantifying the sources and effects of black carbon, as well as its optical and physical properties in the atmosphere, have provided the most comprehensive data on this pollutant and its effects as of 2014.
 Bond has expressed a specific interest in having her research bring a difference to the practical lives of individuals.

+In 2003, Bond joined the faculty at department of Civil and Environmental Engineering at the University of Illinois.
+She then became an affiliate professor in Atmospheric Sciences in 2007.
+In 2014, Bond was named a Nathan M. Newmark Distinguished Professor.

+Bond joined the Colorado State University's department of Mechanical Engineering in 2019 as the Walter Scott, Jr. Presidential Chair in Energy, Environment and Health.

 Awards

 In addition to the MacArthur Award, Bond is the recipient of the National Science Foundation CAREER Grant, and the Nauman Faculty Scholar Award.
 She has also received the Xerox Faculty award and the Center for Advanced Study at the University of Illinois fellowship.

-In 2015, she was named a Fellow of the American Geophysical Union.
+In 2015, she was named a Fellow of the American Geophysical Union and was an ISI Highly Cited Researcher.

+In 2017, she was granted the Outstanding Publication Award by the American Association for Aerosol Research.

+In 2018, the University of Washington honored Bond with a Diamond Award for Distinguished Achievement in Academia.